draperlaboratory/cbat_tools/wp/plugin/README.md

       --wp-compare=true \
       --wp-file1=/path/to/main1.bpj \
       --wp-file2=/path/to/main2.bpj \
-      [--wp-function=function_name] \
-      [--wp-check-calls=bool] \
-      [--wp-inline=bool] \
-      [--wp-num-unroll=int] \
-      [--log-dir=directory]
+      [OPTIONS]

 The various options are:

 - `--wp-compare=[true|false]`.
 This flag determines whether or not to analyze a single function.
 If enabled, you will need to specify the `file1` and `file2` options as well. `false` by default.

+- `--wp-file1=file_name.bpj`.
+Determines the location of the first file in the case of a comparative analysis.

+- `--wp-file2=file_name.bpj`.
+Determines the location of the second file in the case of a comparative analysis.

 - `--wp-function=function_name`.
 Determines which function to
   verify. `wp` verifies a single function, though calling it on the `main` function along with the `inline` option will analyze the whole program.
 Has value `main` by default.

-- `--wp-file1=file_name.bpj`.
-Determines the location of the first file in the case of a comparative analysis.
-- `--wp-file2=file_name.bpj`.
-Determines the location of the second file in the case of a comparative analysis.
+- `--wp-check-calls=[true|false]`.
+Determines whether to compare
+  the semantics of two programs by examining the return values of the function to be compared, or whether to compare which sub-routines are invoked in the body of the function. `false` by default.

 - `--wp-inline=[true|false]`.
 Determines whether to inline a function call for the purpose of computing the semantics.
 By default we simply build a summary, which is a heuristic representation of the function call semantics. `false` by default.

-- `--wp-check-calls=[true|false]`.
-Determines whether to compare
-  the semantics of two programs by examining the return values of the function to be compared, or whether to compare which sub-routines are invoked in the body of the function. `false` by default.
+- `--wp-inline-funcs=funcs,list`.
+Determines which function calls to inline when used in conjunction with `inline-funcs`.
+If `inline` is set without specifying function calls, all functions in the binary will be inlined.

 - `--wp-postcond=smt-lib-string`.
 If present, replaces the
   default post-condition by the user-specified one, using the [smt-lib2] format.
 At the moment, the names of variables representing memory and registers are a bit magical, so consider this to be an experimental feature.

 - `--wp-num-unroll=num`.
 If present, replaces the default number of times to unroll each loop.
 The number of loop unrollings is 5 by default.

 - `--wp-output-vars=var_list`.
-List of output variables for equivalence checking by `,` given the same input variables in the case of a comparative analysis.
+List of output variables for equivalence checking separated by `,` given the same input variables in the case of a comparative analysis.
 Defaults to `RAX,EAX` which are the 64- and 32-bit output registers for x86.

-- `--wp-gdb-filename=my_exec.gdb` output a gdb script to file `my_exec.gdb`.
+- `--wp-gdb-filename=my_exec.gdb`.
+Output a gdb script to file `my_exec.gdb`.
 From within gdb, run `source my_exec.gdb` to set a breakpoint at the function given by `--wp-function` and fill the appropriate registers with a found counter-model.

 ## C checking API